 - "clubbing," where the skin or bones around the tips of fingers are widened or rounded

-- pulse oximeter: a small sensor that clips onto the fingertip, toe, or ear and measures how much oxygen is in the blood
+- pulse oximeter: a small sensor that clips onto the fingertip, toe, or ear and measures how much oxygen is in the blood.
+In many newborn nurseries, all babies have a pulse oximeter test before going home to make sure that their oxygen level is normal.

 - electrocardiogram (or EKG): a test that records the electrical activity of the heart